Home

 Blessings and Peace, Paul

-You may now order my new hymn collection at the Augsburg Fortress website!
-I hope that you will enjoy exploring this new resource for faith and life!
+You may order my hymn collection at Augsburg Fortress, download individual hymn texts at onelicense.net and graphic files at sundaysandseasons.com, or contact me directly.
+Enjoy this new resource for faith and life!
 Here is the publisher description: “As a pastor and musician, Paul Weber’s hymn writing is patterned after Luther’s conviction for spiritual songs that reflect a strong theological foundation, an esteem for the historic liturgy, and an understanding of the importance of congregational song for faith and worship.
 The tunes in this collection of 91 hymns were composed by Weber, who also wrote several of the texts.
 Other text writers include: Madelaine L’Engle, Gracia Grindal, Jaroslav Vajda, and Rusty Edwards.
 Also included are a topical index, background notes on the hymns, and a brief essay entitled “A Biblical Basis for the Church’s Song.”
 Skillfully written in traditional hymn style, this collection adds a wealth of new and creative music to the church’s song.”

 Life in Staunton

 After teaching at Lenoir-Rhyne University for twenty years, I retired in 2016 and moved with my wife Florence to Staunton, Virginia, where we enjoy the mountains, the artsy town with its foodie restaurants, Taylor & Boody tracker organs, concerts of the Staunton Music Festival and Heifetz International Institute, and the amazing productions of the American Shakespeare Center.
-While maintaining our home here in Staunton, we will begin a new adventure next year as Visiting Professor and Instructor of Church Music in the School of Theology at Sewanee: The University of the South.
-We will plan and lead music for daily prayer in the Chapel of the Apostles, teach courses in church music and chanting, and conduct the seminary Chapel Choir for eucharists and the university Schola at weekly evensong in All Saints’ Chapel.
+For the 2022-2023 academic year we served as Visiting Professors of Church Music in the School of Theology at Sewanee: The University of the South, but since then we have “re-retired” to Staunton and have been traveling abroad as well as taking side trips to visit our children and extended family.

 Featured Works

 Florence and I collaborate with the Heifetz International Institute to sponsor twelve hours of performances devoted to the music of Johann Sebastian Bach.
-Staunton’s Bach Around the Clock takes place each March on a Saturday close to Bach’s birthday (March 21).
-In 2023–the 300th anniversary of Bach’s arrival in Leipzig–we will perform Cantatas 42 and 67 to highlight the theme of peace.
-Come join us March 18, 2003, from 9 a.m. to 9 p.m., at Christ Lutheran Church, Staunton, VA.
+Staunton’s Bach Around the Clock takes place each year on the Saturday closest to Bach’s birthday (March 21).
+On March 21, 2026 we will perform Cantatas 196 and 79 as the Grand Finale.
+Go to bacharoundtheclock.org to see the schedule and program from last year and return in March 2026 to see this year’s lineup.